7nights/get-v2ex/README.md

 You may use get-v2ex to serve both the RESTFul APIs and static resources of the web application.

-To achieve this, we need to add 2 rules to tell Nginx how it should rewrite the requests.
+To achieve this, we need to add 2 rules to tell Nginx how it should rewrite requests.
 For example, if we configure `clientAddress` as `https://example_domain` in `get-v2ex/public/config.js`, we'll need to rewrite all the client resource requests to add `'/static'` as a prefix.
 (This is because bv2ex resources are served under the `/static` scope by default.)

 So eventually you may add something like the following to `server` section: